telerik/maui-docs/controls/listview/grouping/overview.md

 ## DelegateGroupDescriptor

-This descriptor enables you to group by a custom key(for example some complex expression combining two or more properties) instead of being limited by the value of a single property.
+This descriptor enables you to group by a custom key(for example, some complex expression combining two or more properties) instead of being limited by the value of a single property.
 For more details go to [Delegate Group Descriptor]({%slug listview-delegate-group-descriptor%}) article.

 ## Custom Group Header Template